isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

 Function arguments are rarely mutated, but also rarely declared const.
-To avoid confusion and lots of false positives, don't enforce this rule for function arguments.
+To avoid confusion and lots of false positives, don’t enforce this rule for function arguments.

     void f(const char* const p); // pedantic void g(const int i);        // pedantic